weekiattan/seats/README.md

 ### further
 Implement a check of the input.
 Make sure to show the user a message when they type something invalid.

+### further
+The airline upgraded it's fleet of aircraft.
+Each plane has 3 cabins, economy, business and first class.

+The user can now type in "buy first class" and the kiosk will sell them a first class seat, same for the other cabins.

+A plane now has 15 economy seats, 6 business class seats and 4 first class seats.

+##### The pricing models have also changed:

+##### For economy pricing is the same.

+For the first half of the seats, the price goes up 3%.

+For the second half it goes up by 5%.

+The last seat is $91,000.

+##### For business class:

+For the first half of the seats, the price goes up 6%.

+For the second half it goes up by 10%.

+The last seat is $91,000.

+##### For first class:

+All seats goes up by 15% over the original price of $50.

+The last seat is $191,000.